pylint-dev/pylint/doc/tutorial.rst

 do with the remaining warnings.

 If we add a docstring to describe what the code is meant to do that will help.
-I'm also going to be a bit cowboy and ignore the ``deprecated-module`` message because I like to take risks in life.
-A deprecation warning means that future versions of Python may not support that code so my code may break in the future.
 There are 5 ``invalid-name`` messages that we will get to later.
 Lastly, I violated the convention of using spaces around an operator such as "=" so I'll fix that too.
-To sum up, I'll add a docstring to line 2, put spaces around the = sign on line 16 and use the ``--disable=deprecated-module`` to ignore the deprecation warning.
+To sum up, I'll add a docstring to line 2, and put spaces around the = sign on line 16.

 Here is the updated code:

 .. sourcecode:: python

-   1  #!/usr/bin/env python
+   1  #!/usr/bin/env python3
    2  """This script prompts a user to enter a message to encode or decode 3  using a classic Caeser shift substitution (3 letter shift)""" 4
    5  import string
    6
    7  shift = 3
-   8  choice = raw_input("would you like to encode or decode?")
+   8  choice = input("would you like to encode or decode?")
-   9  word = (raw_input("Please enter text"))
+   9  word = input("Please enter text")
   10  letters = string.ascii_letters + string.punctuation + string.digits
   11  encoded = ''
   12  if choice == "encode":